-A childcare program administrator handles all the day-to-day operations of a children's daycare center.
-They are in charge of all aspects of running the childcare program, including scheduling trainings, planning educational activities, hiring and managing properly trained teachers, recruiting new children to the center, handling the budget, and establishing well-defined policies and procedures.
-They are ultimately responsible for everything that takes place within the daycare center, and they act as the main communication hub between parents, teachers and children.
+A childcare program administrator is someone who handles all the day-to-day operations of a children's daycare centre.
+They are in charge of all aspects of running the childcare program, including scheduling trainings, planning educational activities, hiring and managing properly trained teachers, recruiting new children to the centre, handling the budget, and establishing well-defined policies and procedures.
+They are ultimately responsible for everything that takes place within the daycare centre, and they act as the main communication hub between parents, teachers and children.

 What does a Childcare Program Administrator do?

 A childcare program administrator oversees all the activities of the teachers and students, and ensures that proper planning and implementation of those activities is completed.
 They ensure that the students are learning through well-planned and age-appropriate activities that focus on all developmental areas.
 They set the developmental standards that are to be followed by all teachers, and assist the teachers in working towards these set goals.
-They intervene with any problems that occur between the teachers, students and parents, and try to resolve the issue in the best interest of all parties.
+They intervene with any problems that occur between the teachers, students and parents, and try to resolve any issues with the interests of all parties involved.

-They develop the policies, procedures and programs for the entire center, and ensure that these policies are carried out appropriately.
-They ensure that the daycare center meets all the rules and regulations set up by their specific state or district, and that the center's licensing is kept up-to-date.
-They make sure that the center is fully staff by qualified teachers and also ensure that mandatory teacher-student ratios are kept at all times.
+The childcare program administrator develops the policies, procedures and programs for the entire centre and ensures that these policies are carried out appropriately.
+They ensure that the daycare centre meets all the rules and regulations set up by their specific state or district, and that the centre's licensing is kept up-to-date.
+They make sure that the centre is fully staffed by qualified teachers and also ensure that mandatory teacher-student ratios are kept at all times.
 They are required to keep detailed records of both students and teachers, and must be certain that annual updates are completed as required.